tabreturn/tabreturn.github.io/_posts/2018-06-19-processing.py_in_ten_lessons--02-_bezier,_catmull,_and_rom_walk_into_a_bar.md

 endShape()
 {% endhighlight %}

 I'll admit, it's a bit confusing.
-But, with the positions of the vertices layed-out for you in the reference image, it's really just a matter of writing in the correct sequence of coordinates.
+But, with the positions of the vertices presented for you in the reference image, it's really just a matter of writing in the correct sequence of coordinates.

 <figure>
   <img src="{{ site.url }}/img/pitl02/vertices-s-bend.png" />